-If your landlord tries to raise your rent there are laws that control how much it can be raised by.
-The rules covering how your rent can be increased will depend upon where you are living.
+If your landlord tries to increase your rent, there are laws that control how often it can be raised.
+The rules covering rent increases will depend upon where you are living.

-How much can my rent be increased in a Rent Pressure Zone?
+How often can rent be increased in a RPZ?

 The RPZ rules do not apply: